 Not only that, employees with excellent qualifications are a great selling point for customers.
 They, too, have noticed that the industry is in flux, and are increasingly deciding to hire companies that are on top of the latest developments.

 The (worrisome?) future of the industry

-If both society and employers take the needs of road hauliers into account, creating better working conditions, then it is quite likely that the driver shortage can be fixed – not immediately, but eventually.
+If both society and employers take the needs of lorry drivers into account, creating better working conditions, then it is quite likely that the driver shortage can be fixed – not immediately, but eventually.
 There are technological, economic and social possibilities that offer opportunities for improving the job’s reputation and thus increasing the number of people who want to work as a professional driver.
 Once this transformation is complete, the job will finally be seen as what it is: a position with real growth potential.
 Secure, essential employment with interesting and challenging duties.

 It may take some time for society and the economy to truly recognise the value of professional drivers.
 In the mean time, employers can do quite a lot to improve their ability to attract and retain excellent talent.
 In addition to fair compensation, reasonable working hours and training opportunities, companies really must focus on digitalisation.

 Professional navigation systems, tachographs and smart tools such as TIMOCOM’s Smart Logistics System can really help improve drivers’ working lives.
 The Smart Logistics System offers support with